Retchizu/Task-Organizer/README.md

 ### API Communication
 - **Axios:** Used for making HTTP requests from the frontend to the backend.

+### Notifications
+- **Expo Notifications:** Notifies users when a task deadline is approaching.

 ## Features

 - **Task Management:** Create, update, delete, and view tasks.
 - **User Authentication:** Secure login and registration system with JWT and bcrypt.
 - **Real-Time Updates:** Ensure tasks are kept up to date with the latest changes.
 - **Responsive UI:** Optimized for mobile devices with smooth navigation using Expo Router.
+- **Deadline Reminders:** Users receive notifications when a task's deadline is approaching, ensuring they stay on top of their tasks.

 ## Design